LSEG-API-Samples/Article.RDP.TypeScript.Node.FetchAPI/Development.md

 Next, after the application received the Access Token (and authorization token) from RDP Auth Service, all subsequent REST API calls will use this token to get the data.
 Please find more detail regarding RDP APIs workflow in the following resources:
 - [RDP APIs: Introduction to the Request-Response API](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis/tutorials#introduction-to-the-request-response-api) page.
 - [RDP APIs: Authorization - All about tokens](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis/tutorials#authorization-all-about-tokens) page.

-## <a id="code_structure"></a>Example Code Structure

-The example application source codes are separated into 2 TypeScript files:
-- The main file ```rdp_nodefetch.ts```: The file contains the application main and connection logic.
-- The Type Aliases file ```rdp_types.ts```: This file contains all Type Aliases for the RDP Auth, News, and Discovery Symbology services JSON messages.

 ## <a id="rdp_authen"></a>RDP APIs Authentication